Since September

-Since September were a three-piece English-Irish indie band, formed in 2020.
+Since September were a three-piece English-Irish pop rock band, formed in 2020.
 The group consisted of Matthew Nolan, Harry Holles, Patrick Ralphson and formerly Jacob Fowler.
 The group was formed on and subsequently won English girl group Little Mix's BBC One talent competition Little Mix The Search, which made them the opening act for Little Mix's seventh concert tour the Confetti Tour (2022).
 The band released four standalone singles and were managed by Roy Stride.

 History

 2020: Formation and Little Mix: The Search

 In 2020, the English-Irish boy band was formed on BBC One's talent competition Little Mix: The Search, following the 'vocal and instrument' group auditions.
 After their formation the group spent time living together for 8 weeks, while competing on the show.
-From the submitted online auditions Little Mix picked the best singers who could also play instruments, including Patrick, Harry, Matthew and Jacob.
+From the submitted online auditions Little Mix picked the best singers who could also play instruments, including Ralphson, Holles, Nolan and Fowler.
 Thereafter the boys all auditioned individually on the show, face to face with Little Mix as their judges.
 Each of them passed their audition and met up in the band room.
 Once all contestants were gathered in the band room they passed to the rehearsal stage where they got evaluated once more while singing as a collective.
-After the four, along with other contestants made it through the evaluation they performed in front of a live stage and the final line up of the vocal and instrument group was decided, consisting of Patrick, Harry, Matthew and Jacob.
+After they, along with other contestants made it through the evaluation they performed in front of a live stage and the final line up of the vocal and instrument group was decided, consisting of the four.

-When all six groups were formed, the Battle of the Bands began.
-That's where the group announced its name "Since September" since the group was formed in September.
+When all six groups were formed, the Battle of the Bands began, and the group announced its name "Since September" since the group was formed in September.
 After performing a rock version of "I Knew You Were Trouble" by Taylor Swift, the group received 21 points from Jade Thirlwall, 21 points from Leigh-Anne Pinnock, 22 points from Perrie Edwards and 20 points from Jesy Nelson, with 100 points max and each girl handing out 25 points max, the group received 84% of the maximum number of points, making them rank fourth place in the battle of the bands and enabling them to proceed to the Semi-Final.